 You can tinker with these settings and figure out what works best for you.

-On your lighthouse node, install dnsmasq, and assign static IP addresses
+On the master node, install dnsmasq, and assign static IP addresses

 to each of your nodes, as well as a private domain name, by adding the

-Enable the dnsmasq daemon on the lighthouse node.
+Enable the dnsmasq daemon on the master node.

-On each regular node, create the following file at
+On each slave node, create the following file at

 /etc/systemd/resolved.conf.d/nebula.conf: